SimonPlays15/BetterBanSystem/readme.md

 ## Installation

 1. Download the Plug-In latest version from SpigotMC or of the release tab from Github.
-2. After downloading, move the Plug-In into your `plugins` folder of your Minecraft Server.<br>
+2. After downloading, move the Plug-In into your `plugins` folder of your Minecraft Server
+3. If you already downloaded a version, make sure to delete the old release file.
-3. Restart your server.
+4. Restart your server.
-4. After restarting the server, you can edit the config.yml file inside the generated
+5. After restarting the server, you can edit the config.yml file inside the generated
    Directory: `plugins/BetterBanSystem/`

 ## Supported Minecraft Spigot Versions